TysonAndre/LanguageServer-phan-neovim/README.md

 Plug 'autozimu/LanguageClient-neovim', { 'branch': 'next', 'do': 'bash install.sh' }

 " call plug#end() "  uncomment if a section with plug#begin and plug#end does not exist already

+" The below setting is recommended for LanguageClient-neovim to stop the left column from flickering on and off set signcolumn=yes
 ```

 If you install this plugin manually, then execute the following commands in this directory: